Távora affair

+Even today, historians doubt whether the Távoras were actually involved in the plot or whether they were the victims of a coup set up by the Prime Minister.
+Queen Maria I, after removing Pombal, rehabilitated the name of the Távora family in 1781, following a review of the trial.

 Prelude

-In the aftermath of the Lisbon earthquake on 1 November 1755, which destroyed the royal palace, King Joseph I of Portugal took up residence in a tent complex in Ajuda, on the outskirts of the city.
+In the aftermath of the Lisbon earthquake on 1 November 1755, which destroyed the royal palace, King Joseph I took up residence in a tent complex in Ajuda, on the outskirts of the city.
 This was the centre of Portuguese political and social life at the time.
-The king lived surrounded by his staff, led by the prime minister, Sebastião José de Carvalho e Melo, and was attended by members of the nobility.
+The King lived surrounded by his staff, led by the prime minister, Sebastião José de Carvalho e Melo, and was attended by members of the nobility.

 The prime minister was a strict man, son of a country squire, with a grudge against the old nobility, who despised him.
 Clashes between them were frequent and tolerated by the king, who trusted Sebastião de Melo for his competent leadership after the earthquake.

 King Joseph I was married to Mariana Victoria of Spain, Infanta of Spain, and had four daughters.
-Despite an attested happy family life (the king loved his daughters and enjoyed playing with them and taking them on nature walks), Joseph I had a favourite mistress: Teresa Leonor, wife of Luis Bernardo, heir of the Távora family.

-Luis Bernardo's parents, Marquise Leonor Tomásia de Távora, and her husband, Francisco Assis, Count of Alvor and former viceroy of India, headed one of the most powerful families in the kingdom.
+Despite an attested happy family life (the King loved his daughters and enjoyed playing with them and taking them on nature walks), Joseph I had a favourite mistress: Marquise Teresa Leonor, wife (and aunt) of Luís Bernardo, heir of the Távora family.
+Luís Bernardo's parents, Marquise Leonor Tomásia de Távora, and her husband, Francisco de Assis, Count of Alvor and former Viceroy of India, headed one of the most powerful families in the Kingdom.
 They were related to the houses of Aveiro, Cadaval, and Alorna.
 They were also among the bitterest enemies of Sebastião de Melo.
-Leonor of Távora was politically influential, preoccupied with the affairs of the kingdom handed to, from her perspective, an upstart with no education.
+Leonor de Távora was politically influential, preoccupied with the affairs of the Kingdom handed to, from her perspective, an upstart with no education.
 She was also a devout Catholic with strong ties to the Jesuits, including her personal confessor, Gabriel Malagrida.

 Assassination attempt

 On the night of 3 September 1758, Joseph I was riding in an unmarked carriage on a secondary, unfrequented road on the outskirts of Lisbon.
-The king was returning to the tents of Ajuda after an evening with his mistress.
+The King was returning to the tents of Ajuda after an evening with his mistress Marquise Teresa Leonor.
 Somewhere along the way two or three men intercepted the carriage and fired on its occupants.
 Joseph I was shot in the arm and his driver was badly wounded, but both survived and returned to Ajuda.

 Sebastião de Melo took control of the situation.
-Concealing the attack and the king's injuries, he initiated a swift inquiry.
+Concealing the attack and the King's injuries, he initiated a swift inquiry.

 A few days later two men were arrested for the shootings and tortured.
 The men confessed their guilt and stated that they were following the orders of the Távora family, who were plotting to put the Duke of Aveiro on the throne.
 Both men were hanged the following day, even before the attempted regicide was made public.